-The last type of mortgages is uninsurable mortgages.
+The last type of mortgage is an uninsurable mortgage.
 Uninsurable mortgages are conventional mortgages that don’t meet the insurer’s guidelines.
-It’s mainly for buying a home with a purchase price of $1 million or more, an amortization period greater than 25 years (30-year amortizations) and mortgage refinances.
+It’s mainly for buying a home with a purchase price of $1 million or more, an amortization period greater than 25 years (30-year amortizations) and mortgage refinance.
 Uninsurable mortgages tend to have higher rates because they carry the most risk for the lenders.

 Primary Residence vs. Rental Property